sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### War of the Lance

-Dragons from the distant past gather to engulf the world of Krynn in war.
+The War of the Lance Campaign Book is designed as a companion volume to the Dragonlance Campaign Setting published by Wizards of the Coast.

 </div>